-Horses are social animals, even with humans.
-Participants might find themselves starting out grooming, but end up finding the best therapy just by laughing at a playful horse or scratching his forehead.
-Equine-assisted activities fits a broad scope of activities we do here, but all of it is, safe interaction with the horses in the quiet of the peaceful ranch.
+Horses are social animals, even humans.
+Participants might find themselves starting out grooming but end up finding the best therapy just by laughing at a playful horse or scratching his forehead.
+Equine-assisted activities fit a broad scope of activities we do here, but all of it is, safe interaction with the horses in the quiet of the peaceful ranch.

 Equine-Assisted Activities (EAA) are widely recognized as one of the most beneficial forms of recreational therapy that people with special needs can receive.

-Physical disabilities ranging from cerebral palsy to accidental injury, cognitive difficulties and disabilities, mental illness, autism, developmental delay and emotional disorders have all responded positively to equine facilitated activity.
+Physical disabilities ranging from cerebral palsy to accidental injury, cognitive difficulties and disabilities, mental illness, autism, developmental delay, and emotional disorders have all responded positively to equine-facilitated activity.
 Riding offers an effective alternative to develop muscle tone and improve posture, with the added advantage of the dynamics of the horse's movement.
-The bond that develops between human and horse also opens many new opportunities, such as independence and responsibility.
+The bond that develops between humans and horses also opens many new opportunities, such as independence and responsibility.